 Jay Leno’s Worth

-To operate and maintain the vast number of expensive automobiles owned by Jay Leno, it is important to note how wealthy the person is.
+To operate and maintain the vast number of expensive automobiles owned by someone like Jay Leno, it is important to note how wealthy the person is.
 He has amassed quite a fortune from his career on stand-up comedy tours as well as TV hosting.
 According to estimates, he currently has a net worth of about $450 million, and his annual income stands in the range of $10 million to $15 million.

 Based on statistics, if his car collection stands at $52 million, it only accounts for 8.65% of his fortune, which is so negligible in relation to people’s perspective.
 However, all his one-hundred-and-eight-something cars have a story connecting them with Leno.
-Some of them are antiquated limited editions that had to be restored, while some were based on custom orders.
+Some of them are antiquated limited editions that had to be restored, while others were based on custom orders.

 Leno’s amazing collection of cars includes the following.